The Future of Lithium: Trends and Forecast

 Market Volatility

-The lithium market has been highly volatile in recent years, with periods of prolonged price fluctuations.
-This market instability makes it difficult for producers to plan and secure investment for new projects.
-Price volatility can lead to delayed project timelines or even cancellations, exacerbating the supply gap.
+The lithium market has been highly volatile in recent years, with prices experiencing dramatic fluctuations.
+This instability complicates long-term planning, making it difficult for producers to secure financing and investment for new projects.
+Price volatility can delay project timelines or cause cancellations, worsening the supply gap.

 -